Information for Prospective IC Bass Students

 Dear Prospective Ithaca College Bass Student,

 I began playing music in the Rochester public school system.
 I grew up playing in ensembles at school, in the local youth orchestra (RPYO), at NYSSMA festivals, summer camps, in bands with my friends, and at home and in night clubs with my step father, Jim Gala, a jazz pianist.
-I fell in love with many styles of music and continued to pursue them through college, a freelance life in New York City and Paris, through graduate school, and beyond.
+I fell in love with many styles of music and continued to pursue them through college, a freelance life in New York City, Paris, and Berlin, through graduate school, and beyond.
 My bass teaching at IC involves many of these styles, and I am happy to offer a curriculum that allows our students to pursue multiple interests.
 As far as I can tell, this is what is required of the 21st century musician -- an ability to "cross over".
-(In my opinion the term itself has become obsolete).
+(In my opinion the term itself has become obsolete.)

-The Bass Studio:
+About The Bass Studio:

 Another aspect of my lesson curriculum involves solo playing and orchestral excerpts.
 The bass is enjoying a tremendous Renaissance right now.
 Standards are higher than ever, and great performers enjoy more prestige and opportunities than perhaps ever before.
 Not long ago a standard undergraduate double bass curriculum involved studying Simandl, learning a few dozen orchestral excerpts, and a handful of concertos and sonatas.
 Today our curriculum is even more demanding, with many styles and genres on the table: orchestral music, chamber music, period music, new music, jazz music, and an ever expanding list of solo works and fabulous new transcriptions for the bass.
 In any given afternoon, a well prepared professional freelance bassist might be expected to know how to play stylistically informed slurs in solo Bach, an orchestral brush stroke in Mozart, a ffff hammer stroke in Strauss, a Händel eighth note pickup, a Berio psudo-ponticello, and a walking bass line in 5/4 over the changes to Coltrane’s Satellite.
 So where do we start?